Emergency Room Information

 If you have these symptoms, call 911.
 Do not wait!
 Patients who arrive by ambulance to the Hospital receive treatment faster and have a better chance of survival.

-Visiting hours are 24 hours per day, 7 days per week.
-Because treatment areas are small, no more than 2 visitors may sit with a patient who is receiving care.
+Visiting hours are 24 hours per day, seven days per week.
+Because emergency treatment areas are small, no more than two visitors may sit with a patient who is receiving care.
 Additional friends and family are welcome to sit in our newly-designed waiting area.
 Visitors will find meals and drinks in our cafeteria which is open for breakfast from 7 A.M. to 10:30 A.M., lunch from 11:15 A.M. to 2:30 P.M., and reopens with a limited menu from 3:15 P.M. to 6:30 P.M.

 Why the Wait?